| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 class at appropriate times.
 However, she would still have access to "specialists" and people who are used to "dealing" with

+kids like her.
+(Though are there really any other kids like Madison!?!)
 I am hoping for some more guidance on this topic.
 If any of you out there have an opinion about this, please, please, share

+it with us.
 In other Kindergarten news...
 It took some work, but we finally did get Madison mainstreamed, for a half hour a day,

 into the Kindergarten class that is right next door to her preschool class.
 She LOVES it, and is doing quite well.